|Grown in Vietnam

 A hot water infusion with honey makes a perfect digestive beverage or simple syrup to balance sweetness in cocktails

-Our Blue Turmeric comes from Luc Khu in Cao Bằng Province, which is located in the high mountains of northern Vietnam.
+This Blue Turmeric comes from Luc Khu in Cao Bằng Province, which is located in the high mountains of northern Vietnam.
 The hot summers, cold winters and abundant rainfall provide an ideal environment for aromatic plants like this turmeric.

-Our partner farmers only grow very small quantities of Blue Turmeric, which is mostly used locally and has never been exported before.
+These partner farmers only grow very small quantities of Blue Turmeric, which is mostly used locally and has never been exported before.

 The fresh rhizome comes in all shades of blue, from a bright, almost blue to a deep indigo.
 As it dries, its blue color turns into a greenish-yellow chartreuse hue, like in the photo below.